-Jumolhari trek in Bhutan is the most enchanting adventure trek in the Himalaya.
-After an acclimatization hike to Tiger’s Nest Monastery, you will start the trek from historic Drugyal Dzong ruins.
-The first three days of this trek follow the Pachhu or Paro river valley to Jangothang base camp from where you will have a stunning view of 7315m Mount Jumolhari, the second highest unclimbed peak in the world.
+Jumolhari Trek in Bhutan is the most enchanting adventure trek in the Himalayas.
+After an acclimatization hike to Tiger’s Nest Monastery, you will start the trek from the historic Drugyel Dzong ruins.
+The first three days of this trek follow the Pachhu or Paro river valley to Jangothang base camp from where you will have a stunning view of 7315m Mount Jumolhari, the second-highest unclimbed peak in the world.

 Call our experts

 17KM | 5-6 HOURS | 300M ASCENT | DESCENT 60M | CAMP ALT 2870M